spraja08/streams-handson/README.md

 2. Select the EMR release 5.30.0.
 Under the "Software Configuration" section, select Hadoop and Flink applications.
 EMR will provision these selected application frameworks during the cluster launch process.

-3. In the "Edit software settings" subsection, select the "Enter configuration" radio button and key in the following text
+3. In the "Edit software settings" subsection, select the "Enter configuration" radio button and key in the following text.
+EMR uses these configurations to override the default configurations after provisioning the applications.
+Refer [here]( https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-configure-apps.html) for more info

    ```
    classification=flink-conf,properties=[taskmanager.numberOfTaskSlots=4,taskmanager.memory.flink.size=4g]
    ```

 4. In the Steps section, add a step with the following details.
-This will start a long running YARN session in the "detached" mode  where the job manager gets 1 GB of heap space and the task managers 4 GB of heap space assigned.
+(Refer [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-overview.html#emr-work-cluster) to understand the concept of steps and clueter lifecycle) This will start a long running YARN session in the "detached" mode  where the job manager gets 1 GB of heap space and the task managers 4 GB of heap space assigned.

    ```
    Jar Location : command-runner.jar